AronParker/AviRecorder/README.md

 ![About Window](images/about.png)

 # FAQ
-Q: Can I use this with HLAE or Lawena?
+**Q**: Can I use this with HLAE or Lawena?

-A: Yes, just untick "Start game and create recording configs".
+**A**: Yes, just untick "Start game and create recording configs".

-Q: I want to report a bug, file an issue or suggest a new feature.
+**Q**: I want to report a bug, file an issue or suggest a new feature.
 How can I do it?

-A: Use the issue tab above and create a new issue.
+**A**: Use the issue tab above and create a new issue.

-Q: The source game / source mod I want to record for does not appear in the games list.
+**Q**: The source game / source mod I want to record for does not appear in the games list.

-A: You need to add the game to the index, which is located in the file "games.kv" (in the same directory as the program).
+**A**: You need to add the game to the index, which is located in the file "games.kv" (in the same directory as the program).
 If you successfully add a game, feel free to create a pull request and expand the list of games that are supported by default.

 # Credits